Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Strong, liveable communities: Tasmania’s Active Ageing Plan 2017-2022 (the Active Ageing Plan) is the Tasmanian Government’s commitment to support people to maintain their health, increase their participation, continue to learn, and feel secure as they age.
 It is a comprehensive plan, informed by the voices of older Tasmanians, to support individuals to make informed choices about their health and wellbeing, education, participation, and security.

 Active ageing is about more than being physically active.
 It is also about continuing to belong, be involved, learn and have purpose as we age.
 As active participants in the workforce, volunteers, carers, parents and grandparents, older Tasmania’s contribute significantly to Tasmania’s future.

 The Tasmanian Government has committed to undertake six new projects with the support of the Council of the Ageing Tasmania (COTA), that reflect the issues raised in the community consultation for the plan.
 The Projects are:

-The Plan will be accompanied by an Implementation Strategy, which will allow the Tasmanian Government to target and refine its actions based on what does and doesn’t work.
+The Plan is accompanied by an Implementation Strategy, which allows the Tasmanian Government to target and refine its actions based on what does and doesn’t work.
 This includes listening to and learning from older people, and exploring solutions to long-standing systemic barriers to living a good life as we grow older.

 Open the Plan:

 The Strategic Direction and Background Paper is the culmination of consultation with almost 650 Tasmanians aged 50 and over.

 Key findings from the Paper show that:

 The Strategic Directions and Background Paper is available on the COTA website.